Religious Studies Minor

 |ANTH 640||Anthropology of Islam: Muslims' Everyday Lives in Contemporary Communities||4|

 |ENGL 518W||Bible as Literature||4|

 |HIST 642||Saints, Sinners, and Heretics: Europe in the Age of Religious Reform||4|

 |HUMA 526||Humanities and Science (topic: Cognitive Science of Religion)||4|

 |PHIL 417||God, Religion, and the Meaning of Life||4|

 Students especially interested in religious studies are encouraged to combine the minor with further pertinent coursework in one of the established departments contributing to the program: classics, humanities and Italian studies; history; philosophy; anthropology and English.
-The religious studies self-designed major involves seven courses beyond the minor requirements, at least five of which are 600 level or higher.
+The religious studies self-designed major includes the minor requirements of HUMA 505/RS 505 Introduction to Religion and HIST 483/RS 483 History of World Religions as well as eight other relevant courses, which can include independent studies.
 The program coordinator can aid in advising such a major program.

-Interested students also should be alert for special topics courses in history (HIST 600 Explorations), English, anthropology (ANTH 500 Peoples and Cultures of the World) and other disciplines that might be relevant to the study of religion.
+Interested students also should be alert for special topics courses in history (e.g. HIST 600 Explorations), English, anthropology (e.g. ANTH 500 Peoples and Cultures of the World), humanities, classics and other disciplines that might be relevant to the study of religion.